ocryptocode/ocryptocode/README.md

 all these projects are funded by vortex

 ### aalex
-my Jarvis system, managing every project and every bot I create.
+my Jarvis system, managing every project and every bot I create

 ## skills
 - connecting projects
 - adding value
 - growing audience
 - making platforms and teams
+- making personal brands

 see you soon